John P. McGovern, M.D. (1921-2007) – Founder

 His many foreign awards and decorations included the Royal Medallion of the Polar Star from Sweden and L’Ordre National du Merite from France and the K. Attaturk Gold Medal Distinguished Service Award, the first awarded to an American citizen by the Government of Turkey, 1989.

-He has received honorary degrees from 28 major colleges and universities, and his biographical sketch has appeared in American Men and Women of Science, Who’s Who in America and Who’s Who in the World.
+He received honorary degrees from 28 major colleges and universities, and his biographical sketch has appeared in American Men and Women of Science, Who’s Who in America, and Who’s Who in the World.